sheiun/pedia-cloud/README.md

 ### Dictionary based idiom segmentation

 > I implement it by using pedia-cloud dictionary.
-> This will be slow for long setence due to api call.
+> This will be slow for long sentence due to api call.

 ```python
 >>> from pedia_cloud import PediaDictionary